Codecademy/docs/content/git/concepts/mv/mv.md

 ---
 Title: 'Move'
-Description: 'Moving or renaming files within a Git repository is done with mv command.'
+Description: 'A command for moving or renaming files within a Git repository.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'